-This subsection gives a detailed procedure list of the fast linear response algorithm. \re{ It does not require differential geometry knowledge to understand this list when $\cM=\R^M$, and corresponding simplifications are explained. } \nax{ All sequences in this subsection are non-covariant, which means that they are defined by some inductive relation.
-In particular, here the unstable vectors $\underline e$ and shadowing directions $v, \tilde v$ are non-covariant, which are very good approximations of their covariant counterparts.
-We still use $r$ as the non-covariant version of $p$, since the approximation has just been established in this paper.
-The subscript explanation is in figure~\ref{f:subscript}. }
+This subsection gives a pseudocode of the fast response algorithm.
+When $\cM=\R^M$, the corresponding simplifications are explained.
+All sequences in this subsection are defined by some inductive relations on an orbit.
+In particular, here the unstable vectors $\underline e$ and shadowing vectors $v, \tilde v$ are orbit-wise approximations of the true values.
+We use $r$ as the orbit-wise version of $p$, whose approximation was established by this paper.
+The explanation of the subscripts is given in figure~\ref{f:subscript}.

 \begin{enumerate}[label={\roman*.}]